 The Behavior Analysis Certification Board's (BACB) Ethics Code for Behavior Analysts (2020) (hereafter referred to as "the Code") defines standards of ethical conduct across the full range of assessment, treatment, research, and training responsibilities of professional behavior analysts.
 The content of the Code and its underlying values are the focus of this text.
 The Code plays an essential role in communicating enforceable and continually refined parameters for responsible conduct to behavior analysts and to stakeholders who may be impacted by the research or practice activities of behavior analysts.
-Of equal or greater importance, the Code describes instances of professional integrity and social impact to which every behavior analyst should aspire in every stage, role, and chapter of their career.
+Of equal or greater importance, the Code paints a picture of professional integrity and social impact that every behavior analyst should aspire to fulfill in new ways for every stage, role, and chapter of their career.
 Behavior analysts never finish learning to embody the values and standards of the Code because every client, research undertaking, student, and supervisee provides new information and learning opportunities with relevance to ethical decision making.
 The Code encompasses the minimum standards for a behavior analyst to maintain their credential and avoid professional sanctions as well as the highest aspirations for a behavior analyst to use their knowledge and skills in increasingly equitable, humane, and effective ways.
-The Code specifies behaviors to avoid and also specifies behaviors that maximize benefits for clients, stakeholders, supervisees, and trainees.
+The Code specifies behaviors to avoid because they invite hard and also specifies behaviors that maximize benefits for clients, stakeholders, supervisees, and trainees.